aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 }
 ```

-# Section 2 - Configuring Gitlab
+# Section 2 - Configuring GitLab
-### Gitlab
+### GitLab

-This section will focus on the steps necessary to get Gitlab CI/CD configured to be able to deploy resources on AWS.
-For the purposes of this workshop, it is going to be assumed that either a standalone Gitlab instance is already configured and available to be used, or one can configure a free SaaS account at Gitlab.com.
+This section will focus on the steps necessary to get GitLab CI/CD configured to be able to deploy resources on AWS.
+For the purposes of this workshop, it is going to be assumed that either a standalone GitLab instance is already configured and available to be used, or one can configure a free SaaS account at GitLab.com.

 ![[tfcicd-oidc.png]](images/tfcicd-oidc.png)
-#### Gitlab SaaS with OIDC
+#### GitLab SaaS with OIDC

-This process allows you to securely deploy infrastructure and apps to multiple AWS accounts from your Gitlab CI/CD, without having to store long lived AWS credentials in Gitlab.
+This process allows you to securely deploy infrastructure and apps to multiple AWS accounts from your GitLab CI/CD, without having to store long lived AWS credentials in GitLab.
 The OIDC integration handles authenticating your pipelines to AWS and assuming the right role for each environment.

-We will start with configuring a free account on Gitlab.com and then show the differences necessary to configure roles to be used with an on-premises Gitlab system.
+We will start with configuring a free account on GitLab.com and then show the differences necessary to configure roles to be used with an on-premises GitLab system.

 ![[tfcicd-gitlab-overview.png]](images/tfcicd-gitlab-overview.png)

 https://about.gitlab.com/pricing/

-Create an account with Gitlab and then create a project
+Create an account with GitLab and then create a project

 ![[tfcicd-project.png]](images/tfcicd-project.png)

-An easy way to connect into Gitlab is adding an SSH key to your to profile so that you don't need to use a password to authenticate every time.
+An easy way to connect into GitLab is adding an SSH key to your to profile so that you don't need to use a password to authenticate every time.
 To do so, follow these [instructions](https://docs.gitlab.com/ee/user/ssh.html)

 - Clone or fork the repo from Github.
-We will be using terraform locally to setup Gitlab in the following steps
+We will be using terraform locally to setup GitLab in the following steps
 - Navigate to the gitlab-terraform-setup/devops_account directory
 - We will use terraform to setup an OIDC connection  to a shared devops or tooling account.
 For additional context, please see this [documentation](https://docs.gitlab.com/ee/ci/cloud_services/aws/) What this process is going to create is an OpenID Connect identity provider in this account, a role with policies that can assume other roles in whatever SDLC accounts (i.e. develop, stage, prod) you would like to use for this process.

 #### Steps for setting up devops account:

 - Modify the devops.tfvars file to account for your specific repository as well as adding the roles that a new role will be able to assume.
 We are going to create these  roles in a future step but for the moment, we just need the account numbers of the accounts that will be used.
-The configuration below will secure the Gitlab connection to be used specifically via the gitlab repo on the specified brances of develop, stage, and prod.
+The configuration below will secure the GitLab connection to be used specifically via the gitlab repo on the specified brances of develop, stage, and prod.
 -
 ```devops.tfvars
 aws_region = "us-east-1"